Disaster Response

 We know that we are strongest when we work together, which is why we partner and serve alongside dozens of community organizations committed to meeting community needs in emergencies.

-In 2020, we responded to the Bridger Foothills Fire and the COVID-19 Pandemic, along with our partner One Valley Community Foundation, by fundraising, assessing community needs, and distributing funds in a transparent, secure manner.
+In the past few years our community has endured through the Yellowstone River Flood, Bridger Foothills Fire and the COVID-19 Pandemic, and alongside with our partners, and our community, we responded - by fundraising, assessing community needs, and distributing funds in a transparent, secure manner.

-We learned a lot during the last year about disaster response.
-As a result, our staff team and board of directors voted to budget $10,000 to seed a GGUW Disaster Response Fund.
+We learned a lot during the last few years about disaster response.
+As a result from recent disasters, our staff team and board of directors voted to budget $10,000 to seed a GGUW Disaster Response Fund.
 The purpose will be to provide immediate access to resources to help provide food and shelter for people, buy necessary supplies for responders, or whatever else may be needed.
 Each disaster is different and will have varied needs.
 We feel by establishing this fund; we will be able to respond without delay.
 Whatever is not used in a year will carry over to the next, so we will always be prepared.
-If you are interested in donating to support this fund, please click here and select Disaster Response Fund at the bottom of the form.
+If you are interested in donating to support this fund, please click here.

 Are you in need of immediate assistance?
 Our partner organization, 2-1-1, operated by the Bozeman Help Center, provides the most current and comprehensive listing of community services.
 They can connect you to the service(s) you need.
 They operate 24 hours a day, 7 days a week, 365 days a year.
 Call 2-1-1 or visit montana211.org